viaacode/s3-events-handler/README.md

-# Nano Borndigital
+# S3 Events Handler

-Nano borndigital for use in VRT v2 flow.
+S3 events handler for use in VRT v2 flow.

 ## Synopsis

-The nano borndigital is a service that handles incoming s3 events of type `ObjectCreated` and `ObjectRemoved`.
+The S3 events handler is a service that handles incoming s3 events of type `ObjectCreated` and `ObjectRemoved`.

 ### Object Created